Tenancy By Entirety: Defined And Explained

 The Bottom Line

-If you’re married or, in some states in a domestic partnership, and wish to fully own the property with your spouse or partner, having survivorship rights and protection from creditors, a TBE may be a good option for you.
+If you’re married or – in some states – in a domestic partnership and wish to fully own the property with your spouse or partner while maintaining survivorship rights and protection from creditors, a TBE may be a good option for you.
 Just make sure your state recognizes TBE and that you understand the state’s stipulations and meet the requirements.
-If you have more questions or wish to learn more about your state’s specific rules, consult a real estate attorney.
+If you have more questions or wish to learn more about your state’s rules, consult a real estate attorney.

 Equal Opportunity Housing: What You Need To Know